 The Key to Choosing an Exterior Door

-A few popular choices include the traditional look of a six panel door, the classic lines of a shaker style door, or the combination of glass and clean lines in a prairie style door.
-Another route to take is a creating a customized design.
+A few popular choices include the traditional look of a six-panel door, the classic lines of a shaker-style door, or the combination of glass and clean lines in a prairie-style door.
+Another route to take is creating a customized design.
 This gives you more freedom to be creative and specifically tailor your door to your home.
-A few examples include adding stained glass, wrought iron detailing or unique designs within the woodwork.
+A few examples include adding stained glass, wrought iron detailing, or unique designs within the woodwork.

 In addition to being aesthetically pleasing, a front door needs to withstand all of the elements (rain, sun, snow) and keep out intruders.
-Choosing the right material can ensure long lasting durability and security.
-Three common selections include wood, composite and steel.
-Each of these has their merits.
+Choosing the right material can ensure long-lasting durability and security.
+Three common selections include wood, composite, and steel and each has its merits.

 Small details like hardware can also make a big impact.
-Selecting unique door knockers and handles can make a world of difference.
-Adding glass panels is another way to add visual interest.
+Selecting unique door knockers and handles can make a world of difference and adding glass panels is another way to add visual interest.

 Not all doors are created equal, so if you are contemplating an addition or a whole home renovation project, you can set up a time with one of our Designers to talk about the possibilities.
 You can also learn more about additions, kitchens, or other remodeling projects at an upcoming workshop.
 Check out the photo gallery or follow Normandy Remodeling on Facebook and Instagram for even more home tips and inspiration.